jrargent/notetaker/README.md

   DONE  GET /api/notes should read the db.json file and return all saved notes as JSON.

     POST /api/notes should receive a new note to save on the request body, add it to the db.json file, and then return the new note to the client.
-You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).
+You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you). --HALF DONE need to use uuid for this (npm thing)

+Need to set up the post for request/response whichever for when clicking on the note in the left-hand side, it pulls the note back over into the edit section.

 ## Acceptance Criteria